 - If you hold a British passport, you don’t need to apply for the Youth Mobility Scheme, but remember to register with the proper authorities for tax purposes.

 With visa concerns out of the way, it is now time to search for jobs in the UK or London.
 Like anywhere else around the world, finding employment can be done online.
-Placement firms, such as Under31, specialise in providing working holiday jobs for Australians anywhere in the world.
+There are a number of specialist Working Holiday Placement firms who providing working holiday jobs for Australians anywhere in the world including the UK.
+You can read more about companies who offer this service for non-residents in our UK Working Holiday Job Help Guide for Australians.

-Or, you can find jobs through the National Trust where you can specify the type of holiday work you are interested in, the length of time you want to work, and where.
+Looking for something a bit more alternative from your working holiday job?
+You can find jobs through the National Trust where you can specify the type of holiday work you are interested in, the length of time you want to work, and where.
 Start with a broad search, as availability may be limited with certain criteria.
-What is great about using National Trust is that there are several activities you can choose from, such as Farming, Construction, Historic Houses, Event, Gardening, and Special Interest.
+What is great about using National Trust is that there are several activities you can choose from, such as Farming, Construction, Historic Houses, Event, Gardening, and special interests.

 Because you don’t need a sponsor to apply in a Youth Mobility Scheme, acquiring a visa is fairly easy, especially if you meet all the requirements.